Why do you need over 50’s travel insurance?

 Lots of our customers told us that they are planning a cruise for their next trip.
 We’ve got you covered.

-We offer cruise specialist cover, with specific cruise benefits at our website AllClear Cruise.
+We offer cruise specialist cover, with specific cruise benefits.
 One benefit is this increases your cancellation cover to up to £15K per person!

 Frequently asked questions